 If you have suffered second-hand exposure to asbestos, you have the right to pursue justice for the losses you and your loved ones may have suffered.
 With the help of Attorney Joe Williams, you can build a strong personal injury claim and pursue the fair compensation you are owed.

+Domestic asbestos exposure, which occurs within the home, can be just as harmful as direct exposure.
 The effects of asbestos exposure are often associated with those who work directly with the material, but second-hand exposure can be just as harmful.
 Recognizing the early symptoms of second-hand asbestos exposure is essential for seeking timely medical attention and potentially mitigating long-term health risks.

 Some of the common symptoms of second-hand asbestos exposure to look out for are as follows: